Jacque Vaughn has been handed another chance to lead an NBA team after being hired as head coach of the Brooklyn Nets following Steve Nash's exit.

 The key for Vaughn to enjoy a successful tenure as Nets head coach will be getting the best out of Durant, Irving and Simmons but that is far easier said than done.

 Durant continues to impress and he is averaging 30.6 points-per-game, 6.6 rebounds and 5.3 assists, but Irving, when available, has been in indifferent form and Simmons is still working his way back after missing the entirety of last season due to personal reasons.

 The Nets supporting cast have also struggled, and Vaughn appears to have a big job on his hands to get the team firing again but he does at least have time on his side.

-The Nets were rated among the favourites to go all the way before the season began and they should still be considered title contenders despite their indifferent start to the campaign, with Brooklyn priced at to win the championship outright.
+The Nets were rated among the favorites to go all the way before the season began and they should still be considered title contenders despite their indifferent start to the campaign, with Brooklyn priced at +1200 to win the championship outright.

 However, they made a 2-5 start to the season under Nash and remain outside the postseason spots despite showing signs of improvement.
 Brooklyn are 4-3 since Vaughn took charge, initially on an interim basis before being confirmed as their new permanent coach, meaning they have a 6-8 record and sit in 12th place in the Eastern Conference.

 The playoffs will be a minimum target for Vaughn and anything less than a top six seed would be regarded as disappointing, given the talent they have on their team.

 However, Vaughn's main goal will be turning a team of misfiring individuals into a cohesive unit and if he can get Durant, Irving, Simmons and the rest of the squad working together then that should be considered as a success.

 Ultimately, the Nets are still a work in progress and if Vaughn can oversee significant improvements that should be enough to see him stay as head coach beyond the end of the season, regardless of how they fare in the playoffs at the end of the year.